 Igniting Student Ownership: School staff will learn how to have students use Learning Targets and Success Criteria to influence their work and give feedback to a peer.
-Math and ELA Learning Targets and Success Criteria developed by experts are included in the Standards Tracker to help jump start teacher facilitation.
+Math and ELA Learning Targets and

+Success Criteria developed by experts are included in the Standards Tracker to help jump start teacher facilitation.
 The training format will allow participants to learn how to immediately shift toward a more student-centered classroom and allow time for them to plan their lesson implementing the techniques learned during the training.

-Professional development will lead to classroom instruction with academic rigor, high order questions, high academic and character standards, and engaged, active student learning as a result of the many layers of support provided at the school:
+Professional development will lead to classroom instruction with academic rigor, high order questions, high academic and character standards, and engaged, active student learning as a result of the many layers of support already provided at the school:

-- 1. Fully released on site academic coaches: Literacy, Math and Science subject area coaches - 2.
-Student Success Coach to serve as a liaison with student, family, instructional staff in ensuring all students are placed in challenging courses and progress successfully to be on track for graduation and college/career success - 3.
-Mentoring for inexperienced teachers

-4. Collaborative planning opportunities for professional learning to ensure grade level and vertical curriculum alignment
+- 1. Fully released on site academic coaches: Literacy and Math subject area coaches - 2.
+Mentoring for inexperienced teachers - 3.
+Collaborative planning opportunities for professional learning to ensure grade level and vertical curriculum alignment